-- 1) An Introduction to Environmental Policies (H. Andersson), 15 hours

-- a) The rationale for intervention

-- b) Non-market valuation and cost-benefit analysis

-- c) Policy instruments

-- d) Risk and uncertainty

-2) Discounting, uncertainty, and health risks (D. Herrera), 7.5 hours

-- a) Discounting the future, the Ramsey rule - b) Valuing mortality and morbidity risk

-3) An introduction to Energy Economics and (O. Massol), 7.5 hours

-- a) Introduction - b) The global oil and gas markets and the economics of fossil fuels - c) The economics of network energy industries (electricity, gas, CO2, H2) - d) Interactions between energy and the environment
+- 1) An Introduction to Environmental Policies (H. Andersson), 15 hours - a) The rationale for intervention - b) Policy instruments - c) Risk and uncertainty - d) Non-market valuation and cost-benefit analysis - 2) Environemntal Instruments and health risks (D. Herrera), 7.5 hours - a) Tax-based instrument to reduce carbon emissions: a case study analysis - b) Valuing mortality and valuing morbidity risk - 3) An introduction to Energy Economics and (O. Massol), 7.5 hours - a) Introduction - b) The global oil and gas markets and the economics of fossil fuels - c) The economics of network energy industries (electricity, gas, CO2, H2) - d) Interactions between energy and the environment